BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The differences between the two are described in the following sections.

 ## 2.3.
 Programming Paradigms <a id='sec23'></a>
-I am well-experienced with the following programming paradigms and the corresponding languages accept for Clojure and Haskel\
+I am well-experienced with the following programming paradigms and the corresponding languages accept for Clojure and Haskel:
 - **Structured programming:** C, C++, FORTRAN, PATRAN PCL, Visual Basic
 - **Object-Oriented Programming, OOP:** C++, Python, Java, Visual Basic
 - **Functional Programming, FP:** C++, Clojure, Haskel, etc.